michaelip2/michaelip2.github.io/_posts/2017-03-09-loan-amortization-calculator.md

 date: 2017-03-09
 ---

-This stored procedure generates the monthly payments and total payment with interest by taking in three user input parameters: the loan amount, loan term in years, and the annual interest rate.</p>
+This stored procedure generates the monthly payments and total payment with interest by taking in three user input parameters: the loan amount, loan term in years, and the annual interest rate.
 <pre><code>
 CREATE PROCEDURE loanCalculator
 @amt float, -- principal loan amount